Persephone is the goddess of spring and summer, and the Queen of the Underworld. She is often pictured with pomegranate seeds and deer.

 Zeus and Demeter

-Be sure to check out the teacher guide on Olympians!
+Be sure to check out the lesson plans on the Olympians!